 Jonathan (2020-09-06): In my view, it’s better to avoid calling CasP a ‘framework’.
 I prefer ‘approach’ or ‘notion’, which are looser and accommodate variation and dissent.
 Also, to broaden the range, I added a few topics.
 Perhaps the topics should be arranged alphabetically.

-The capital as power framework has been applied to a wide variety of topics, including:
+The capital as power approach has been applied to a wide variety of topics, including:

+the origin of capitalism

 the growth of dominant capital

 capitalist income and business cycles